TIPPING ETIQUETTE IN SPAIN

 It can be embarrassing when you are not familiar with the tipping guidelines in a country.
-I get asked about tipping etiquette very often by my clients, and it can be also embarrassing for me to answer them when asked in front of the person to be tipped.
+“Is tipping customary in Spain?” is a question I get asked a lot by my clients, and it can be also embarrassing for me to answer them when asked in front of the person to be tipped.

-Is proper tipping in Barcelona really that different from your country?
+Is tipping expected in Spain the same way it is in your country?
 Often, yes: proper tipping amounts are not as big in Spain as they are in other countries, and specially now with the economical crisis, I see people tipping less and less.
 But if not tipping at all takes you out of your comfort zone (and giving too much doesn’t feel good for your wallet either), today’s post will be definitely of help:

-Here is the proper tipping etiquette for the most common travel situations:
+These are the best tipping practices in Spain for the most common travel situations:

-Taxi drivers.
-For a ride within the city, most locals consider that a proper tipping is to leave 10 to 20 cents (I personally tend to round up to the next 50cents or euro, for instance).
+Tipping cab drivers in Spain is usually cheaper than in other countries.
+For a ride within the city, most locals consider that a proper tipping is to leave 10 to 20 cents (I personally tend to round up to the next 50 cents or euro, for instance).
 And for a ride from the airport, one or two extra euros will make the deal.
 Needless to say, if you feel cheated by the taxi driver, he deserves nothing at all.

-Let’s chat: How do people tip in your country?
+How do people tip in your country?
 And what do you do when you are traveling?
-Leave us your tips below!

 RESEARCHING FOR A TRIP IS TIME-CONSUMING...